 • Single-dosing: One of the biggest trends in coffee at the moment is single-dosing espresso grinders.

-Until this point, there haven’t been many options for budget-conscious single dosing grinders.
+Until this point, there haven’t been many options for budget-conscious single-dosing grinders.

 • Upgradeable: Another trend that the DF64 capitalizes on is that it’s upgradeable with SSP burrs.

 • Pandemic: Don’t forget the lockdown factor.
-People have been spending a lot of time at home, which means that small trends on coffee forums can go viral (in the new sense of the word πŸ€¦β€β™‚οΈ) very quickly.
+People were spending a lot of time at home between 2020-2022, meaning that geeky trends on coffee forums became much more mainstream than what was conceivable in a different era.

 df64